 Alice C. Linsley

-The Horites were Hebrew/Habiru devotees of HR/Horus.
-Jews call these ancestors "Horim."
-The worship of HR was very wide spread in the ancient world and Horus was the one who appointed and deified rulers.
-It was common for rulers to have a Horus name.
+Horus was the patron of ancient Nilotic rulers for whom it was common to have a Horus name.
 By this name, it was hoped that the ruler would rise again after death and lead his people to immortality.
 Jesus' resurrection confirms his identity as the true Divine Son.
 He leads his people through his death and resurrection to immortality.
 This is the meaning of the procession language: "When you ascended on high, you led captives in your train...
 (Psalm 68:18) to which Paul refers in Ephesians 4:8.

 Horus is the archetype by which Abraham's people would later recognize Jesus as the "Seed" of the Creator (Gen. 3:15).
 Jesus spoke of his death using the analogy of a seed or grain that dies and falls to the earth.
 He said, "I tell you, unless a seed falls into the ground and dies, it will only be a seed.
 If it dies, it bears much fruit."
 (John 12:24) For more on this, see Righteous Rulers and the Resurrection.

-The Nile Valley and Lake Chad were much wetter during the Holocene Humid Period and the archaic communities were sustained by fishing and hunting.
+The Nile Valley and Lake Chad were much wetter during the period known as the African Aqualithic.
+Archaic communities were sustained by fishing and hunting.
 However, as the land became more arid, people moved east to the water sources of the Nile and south to the Benue Trough.
 Climate had an impact of migration, but so did the marriage and ascendancy pattern of the archaic rulers.
 This drove archaic rulers to move and establish new territories.
 DNA studies have confirmed the migration of the Nilotic rulers out of Africa.
 (For more on this, see The Migration of Abraham's Ancestors.)

 The Horite priestly ancestors dispersed in many directions.
 They spread their religious practices and unique binary worldview across the ancient Afro-Asiatic Dominion.
 This is why roots pertaining to ritual and religion are shared between Afro-Asiatic and Indo-European languages.
 Horite and Ainu religious artifacts have been found along the Nile, in Arabia, Palestine, Serbia, Anatolia, Nepal, Cambodia, Japan, Northern France, and Finland.
 Among the archaic populations of these places, for example, there is a common solar symbolism.
 Marks of their religion are described here and here.